11 SEO Metrics That Matter Most For Google Ranking

 Avoid All Attempts to Game the System

 This is another warning you should take very seriously.
 Do not try to force Google to do anything or try to get Google to favor your website.
 Google has become very smart and frowns at every attempt to game the system.
 If Google gives you a warning like a 404 link error, check the link and correct the problem but do not go further than that.
-We advice you do not bother to submit for revalidation as Google will certainly crawl and see that the problem is resolved and the error will be no more.
+We advise you not to bother to submit for revalidation as Google will certainly crawl and see that the problem is resolved and the error will be no more.

-There are several metrics that counts in Search Engine Optimization.
+There are several metrics that count in Search Engine Optimization.
 The metrics you can measure will depend on the tool you deploy.
 We have recommended three tools namely the Google Search Console, Google Analytic and the Bing Webmaster tools.

 They can be enough to give you good insights into the metrics you need to monitor particularly your website bounce rate, errors, position and exit rate.
 You may want to combine some other advanced tools with the ones we have recommended to gain more insights into your website performance and also improve your SEO.